d3tourrr/kin-discord/README.md

+> ⚠️ This document is intentionally terse and is intented for a somewhat technical audience.
+Other solutions and guides for achieving this functionality are available.
+You are responsible for the things your companions do and say.
+You may also wish to reconsider exposing a companion with whom you have an emotional connection to a broad audience.
+Make good choices!

 # Kindroid-Discord Integration

 [Kindroid](https://kindroid.ai) is a platform that offers AI companions for human users to chat with.
 They have opened v1 of their [API](https://docs.kindroid.ai/api-documentation) which enables Kindroid chatting that occurs outside of the Kindroid app or website.
 This Discord bot allows you to invite a Kindroid to Discord to chat with people there.